How to stop over-medication

-Our top tips show how advocates and others can prevent the overmedication of people with learning disabilities, autism or both.
+Our top tips show how advocates and others can prevent the overmedication of people who are autistic and/or have learning disabilities.

 Research by the Learning Disabilities Mortality Review (LeDer) Programme has shown that the inappropriate use of psychotropic medicines can be a significant contributory factor, or the cause, of a person’s death.

-Created with support from NHS England, our short practical guide explains how advocates, health and social care professionals and others can help prevent the over-medication of people with learning disabilities, autism or both.
+Created with support from NHS England, our short practical guide explains how advocates, health and social care professionals and others can help prevent the over-medication of people who are autistic and/or have learning disabilities.

 The guide and accompanying documents are intended to provide helpful tips.
 They ought not to be relied upon as a statement of the law or as advice on health or medical matters.

-STOMP and STAMP is the national cross sector campaign for stopping the over-medication of children, young people and adults with a learning disability, autism or both, who are more likely to be given psychotropic medicines than other people.
+STOMP and STAMP is the national cross sector campaign for stopping the over-medication of children, young people and adults who are autistic and/or have learning disabilities, who are more likely to be given psychotropic medicines than other people.

 It was formerly known as STOMP but is now called STOMP and STAMP to emphasise that it is for adults AND children and young people.